ejolly/svelteturk/docs/mturk-basics.md

-## Two Different Requestor Usage Styles
+## Two different "styles" for using Mturk

 These details often lead Requestors to use Mturk in two distinct ways depending on their needs and considerations regarding repeat participation: